Adair County, Missouri

-Adair County is a county located in the northeastern part of the U.S. state of Missouri.
+Adair County (/@'dE@r/ ə-DAIR) is a county located in the northeastern part of the U.S. state of Missouri.
 The population census for 2020 was 25,314.
-As of July 1, 2021, the U.S. Census Bureau's population estimate for the county is 25,185, a -0.5% change.
 The county seat is Kirksville.
 The county was first settled by immigrants from Kentucky and organized on January 29, 1841.
 Adair County comprises the Kirksville, MO Micropolitan Statistical Area.

 History

 The first permanent settlement in Adair County began in 1828.
 Many of the first settlers were from Adair County in Kentucky, for which the Missouri county was named.
 The county in Kentucky was named for John Adair, a respected Governor of Kentucky.
 This was 25 years after the Louisiana Purchase, seven years after Missouri was granted statehood, and four years after the Sac and Fox Native American tribes surrendered their claims to the land.
 The original settlement was called "Cabins of White Folks," or, "The Cabins," and was located 6 mi west of present-day Kirksville along the Chariton River.